yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/create-deployments/read-replicas.md

 YugabyteDB Anywhere allows you to dynamically add, modify, and remove a read replica cluster from an existing universe.

 Create a new universe called helloworld4 with a primary cluster identical to helloworld3 but without any read replica cluster.
 Click **Create** and wait for the universe to be ready.

-Once this is done, navigate to **Overview** and click **Actions > Edit Read Replica**.
+To add a read replica to the universe, click **Actions > Add Read Replica**.

-Use the **Configure read replica** page to enter the same information that you entered for the read replica cluster in helloworld3 and click **Save**.
+Use the **Configure read replica** page to enter the same information that you entered for the read replica cluster in helloworld3 and click **Add Read Replica**.

 When done, open **Nodes** and verify that you have three new read replica nodes, all in AWS.

-To edit the read replica cluster, once again click **Actions > Edit Read Replica**.
+To edit the read replica cluster, click **Actions > Edit Read Replica**.
 Add a node to the cluster (availability zones are populated automatically) and click **Save**.

 When the universe is ready, open **Nodes** to find the new read replica node for a total of four nodes.